 An advertisement that is delivered to customers and potential customers by postal mail.

-Companies using consumer information to contact existing and potential customers to provide them opportunities to buy their products or services or contribute to charitable causes.
+When companies use consumer information to provide existing and potential customers with opportunities to buy products or services or to contribute to charitable causes.

-Dividing consumers into groups based on different Consumer Characteristics, to deliver specially designed advertisements that meet these characteristics as closely as possible.
+Dividing consumers into groups based ondifferent consumer characteristics in order to deliver specially designed advertisements that meet these characteristics as closely as possible

-The content that is provided in an advertisement, a product or service presented to consumers.
-For example, a promotion for a free dental check from a local dentist.
+The content that is provided in an advertisement, i.e., a product or service presented to consumers.
+For example, a promotion for a free dental check from a local dentist

 When a consumer provides permission to an advertiser to send them advertising messages.

-When a consumer chooses not to receive, or to no longer receive, advertising messages from a particular advertiser, or requesting that personal information not be shared with another party.
+When a consumer chooses not to receive, or not to longer receive, advertising messages from a particular advertiser or requests that personal information not be shared with another party.

-Display of an Internet Banner Advertisement to an online user based on an online user’s previous action, such as visiting a website or opening an email.
+Display of an internet banner advertisement to an online user based on their previous action,such as visiting a website or opening an email.

 Using the telephone to contact individuals about an advertiser’s products or services, or to get support for a cause.